yueyy/Notes/Translation.md

 Local Hot Deployment is similar to a plug-in deployment.The modules are individually packaged to apk and loaded dynamically.
 In order to modularity more thorough,low cost of debugging,even can imcrease the packing rate by more than ten times.

-Different from the common plug-in deployment is that Bro is conditioned on stabilization and compatibility.The package would be resource redundant,and
+Different from the common plug-in deployment is that Bro is conditioned on stabilization and compatibility.The package would be resource redundant,and some other support for non-full plug-ins.

 ## Usage